 #7 Sea Breeze Ceningan Island, Bali

 On the north side of Ceningan, between the Yellow Bridge and the western tip, are numerous cafes and shabby chic bars.
 Most of the waterfront venues exude island vibes with incredible views, beach bean bags, hammocks, happy hour deals and over-the-water swings.
-The close proximity of the bars makes for a fun outing of bar-hopping; that being said, don’t miss Sea Breeze Restaurant and Bar!
+The close proximity of the bars makes for a fun outing of bar-hopping; that being said, don’t miss !
 The most popular of the bunch, Sea Breeze elevates the experience with a negative edge pool where patrons swim with a view of the sea.

 Best Restaurants Ceningan